shyamradhakrishnan/tag-along/README.md

 ![Architecture Logo](tagalong/images/arch.png)

 #Test
-To run the test cases, run following command node test.js
+To run the test cases, run following command<br>
+"node test.js"<br>
 Test Case Description: In the test case, three people start the trip together.
 Initially, group members send their starting coordinates.
 After two minutes, group members send their updated coordinates.
 In the last test case, an update from one of the group members is missing, which is generated as alert in the Notifications.